ffund/ml-notebooks/notebooks/8-lab-neural-net-music-classification.md

 ::: {.cell .markdown }

-Then, import it, and tell it to monitor your GPU:
+Then, import it, and start an instance of a monitor, specifying the GPU that it should monitor:

 :::